lkeab/BCNet/README.md

 - **Bilayer decoupling for the occluder and occludee.**
 - **Simple occlusion handling module with large performance gain.**

-Under preparation.
+**Under preparation**.
 Our code and pretrained model will be fully released before CVPR takes place on June 19th .

 <table>
     <tr>